-It’s no secret that SBA loans are a great deal.
-In fact, in fiscal year 2015 the SBA backed a record-setting $23.6 billion through the popular SBA Advantage Loan Program.
-With lower interest rates and longer repayment terms than most other small business loans, SBA loans are the best bet for small business owners looking to grow.
+It’s no secret that SBA (Small Business Administration) loans are a great deal.
+With lower interest rates, longer repayment terms, and low monthly payments, SBA loans are generally considered the best option for small business owners looking to grow.

 Aside from the great rates and terms, SBA loans are popular because the loan can be used in a variety of business-building ways.
-Proceeds from an SBA loan can be used for long-term working capital, to finance equipment purchases, to hire employees, and more.
+Proceeds from an SBA loan can be used for working capital, to finance equipment purchases, to hire employees, and more.
 SBA loans can even lead to big savings when used to refinance existing high interest debt.

 Since SBA loans are the gold standard and backed by the government, not everyone qualifies.
-Learn why you might get turned down for an SBA loan and some business loan tips on how you can get approved.
+Learn why you might get turned down for an SBA loan and tips on how you might be able to get approved.

 Your Credit Score